Radioplane Company: Reginald Denny Industries

-Denny approached (or was approached by) Nelson Paul Whittier, grandson of California Quaker pioneer, John Greenleaf Whittier.
+Denny approached (or was approached by) Nelson Paul Whittier, grandson of Quaker pioneer John Greenleaf Whittier.
 The two formed Reginald Denny Industries in 1935 to develop a new radio controlled model, and were joined by electronics engineer Kenneth Case.
 For the next three years they attempted to produce a design known as the Radioplane One, or RP-1, essentially a greatly enlarged model airplane, complete with a fuselage area that included the step where a windscreen was in a real aircraft.
 The control system was based on a telephone dial: dial 4 for elevator down, and then 2 to stop the motion.
 Due to the latencies in the system, the aircraft were found to be almost uncontrollable.

-In 1936 Denny met General W.S.
+In 1936, Denny met General W.S.
 Thiele at Fort MacArthur in Los Angeles, who complained that it cost $300 to have an aircraft tow a target for gunnery practice.
 He also noted that the target flew in a straight line, which made it unrealistic.
 Denny suggested that a radio controlled model might be a more cost-effective solution.
 In an effort to interest the US Army in the design, they had demonstrated the RP-1 at Dale Dry Lake on 21 February 1938, but the radio failed and it crashed.

 In spite of the crash, the Army agreed to purchase three models for $11,000 if they met certain performance requirements.
-In 1938 they purchased a new aircraft design by Fred Hardy and its associated engine from Walter Righter, who had supplied the engines for their previous designs.
+In 1938, they purchased a new aircraft design by Fred Hardy and its associated engine from Walter Righter, who had supplied the engines for their previous designs.
 They began marketing them as the "Dennyplane" with the "Dennymite" engine.
 After continued development, they demonstrated the design to the Army in March 1939 as the RP-2, and this was far more successful.

-In November they demonstrated the RP-3, which used welded steel tubing in place of glue-and-screwed balsa wood for the framework, and added the new feature of a parachute that could be activated when the flight was completed, making landings a simple push-button task.
+In November, they demonstrated the RP-3, which used welded steel tubing in place of glue-and-screwed balsa wood for the framework, and added the new feature of a parachute that could be activated when the flight was completed, making landings a simple push-button task.
 Continued testing was carried out at March Field, east of Los Angeles.
 These early tests were not very successful, but a series of improvements were quickly worked into the design.
 At this point the Whittier estate withdrew further funding.